This is not an assault on bird kind.

 I am in fact an amateur birder who marvels at most of these fine feathered critters.
-There is one particular bird-type, though, that do not attract my affection.
-The generic and dreaded seagull.
+There is one particular bird-type, though, that does not attract my affection: The generic and dreaded seagull.

 I know gull is an umbrella term that encompasses many different species, and seagull is not one particular bird at all.
 But the birds that I’m referring to are herring gulls, or Larus argentatus.
 And I am not alone in my hatred.

 According to a survey of 1,200 Brits, 95% responded that they ‘detest’ seagulls, giving them the crown as the most despised bird species (closely followed by the unwitting pigeon).